-- ► See paragraphs 80 84 of the UN Manual - ► Find a Template Authorisation Request (Word) - ► Find a checklist for pre-negotiation phase (PDF)
+- ► See paragraphs 80 84 of the UN Manual - ► Find a checklist for pre-negotiation phase (PDF)

-C.2.
++ C.2.
 Contact and logistics

 Efficient communications and a careful organization of a negotiation meeting is essential for the effectiveness of the event.
 It is important that the organizer ensures the access to a suitable venue, necessary equipment and materials, and ensures efficient time management.